reganto/django-ptpython/CONTRIBUTING.md

 ## Acceptable Contributions

-The purpose of this package is integrate ptpython REPL with Django shell.
+The purpose of this package is to use PtPython as default Django shell.
 If you would like to participate, the following should be considered in your pull requests:

 - Add a new feature